ongas/hs-price-tracker/custom_components/price_tracker/README.md

 # 🛒 E-Commerce Price Tracker for Home Assistant

 This is a custom component for [Home Assistant](https://www.home-assistant.io/) to track prices of products from e-commerce websites.
-You can find prices of products from different e-commerce websites like Amazon, Flipkart, etc. This component uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape the prices of products from the websites.
+You can find prices of products from different e-commerce websites like Amazon, Flipkart, etc. This component uses [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape the prices of the prices from the websites.

 ## Installation